matrix-org/matrix-spec-proposals/proposals/4039-widget-api-media.md

 A completely new approach where widgets can use the client-server API directly with a scoped access token would also be possible, but would touch on many parts of widget and client-server APIs including authentication and authorisation, which means it would require a complete revamp of the widget API and is hence out of scope of this MSC.
+It may be preferable if the widget would not need to pass the actual data to the client over the Widget API, but instead acquire an authenticated URL that it can use to upload/download the file directly to/from the homeserver without the need of an authentication token.
+Matrix v1.7 asynchronous uploads ([MSC2246][MSC2246]) go in this direction, however they still require that the upload is authenticated.

 ## Security considerations

 The same considerations as in [MSC2762][MSC2762] apply.
 This feature will allow the widget to be able to upload data into the media repository.
 This could potentially be used to upload malicious content.
 However, the access will only be possible when the user accepts the capability and grant access if the widget is trusted by the user.

 ## Unstable prefix